Anhmy27/Test_Case_Management/README.md

 Key points:

 - admin and employee workspaces are routed under `/workspace/admin/*` and `/workspace/employee/*`
-- the workspace shell is centralized in `TestCaseManagementApp`
+- the workspace shell is centralized in `AppShell.tsx` with role-specific nav (`adminNav.ts`, employee routes)
 - admin screens handle CRUD and planning
 - employee screens handle assigned plans, running tests, and execution
 - the execution UI persists both `Actual result` and `Notes` for each run item